Inkimar/commons_cli_ex/README.md

 # What : To export  an Access database (mdb) to csv-files.
-every table is exported to one csv-file <br>
+every table in the database is exported to one csv-file <br>
 csv-files are saved in the output-directory.